cylc/cylc-doc/src/user-guide/running-suites.rst

    $ cylc run SUITE [INITIAL_CYCLE_POINT]

-The initial cycle point may be specified on the command line or in the suite.rc file.
+The initial cycle point may be specified on the command line or in the flow.cylc file.
 The scheduler starts by loading the first instance of each task at the suite initial cycle point, or at the next valid point for the task.